vv01f/hackerpass/README.md

 ### Why another Hackerpass?

 All other hackerpasses I have seen take a very lose approach to design.
-I wanted a hackerpass which by design looks more like a real passport and does not feature any hackerspace logos prominently in its design and thus is neutral.
+I wanted a hackerpass which by design looks more like a real passport.
+Moreover, as it does not feature any hackerspace logos prominently in its design, it is neutral.

-Additionally, there is no nice looking hackerpass version in German language.
+Additionally, there is no nice looking hackerpass version in German language that I know of.

 ### Original Sources